SoteriaSoftwareLLC/openrmfpro-automation/README.md

 The <a href="./scenarios">scenarios</a> folder explains a few scenarios around the APIs to get your creative juices flowing through your brain and getting your team communicating around ideas.

 The <a href="./data">data</a> for checklists, SCAP scans and Nessus/ACAS scans, and Audit Compliance scans based on DISA or CIS benchmarks is in the data directory.
 Your scripts can pull from that sample data as examples.
+There are also example custom checklists created with our Custom Checklist wizard for all the manual policy, process, and procedure requirements in cyber compliance (i.e. NIST Control families like PM, AT, IR, PL, SA, RA).

 Each type of technology / language is organized in its own folder for dotnet core, golang, python, and scripts to just show examples.
 Your folder structure, URL, key, token, systemKey for data may be different but similar.